 Please review the basic information you need to report your profits from trading with Exness, including what a tax return is and in which situations it is required.

 "Tax filing" refers to the process of reporting your income for the calendar year (January 1 to December 31) to the tax office and paying the corresponding income tax.
-The filing period is one month, from February 16 to March 15, and both offline and online filing methods are available.Tax filing is an important procedure related to tax payment, which is a civic duty.
+The filing period is one month, from February 16 to March 15, and both offline and online filing methods are available.Filing a tax return is an important procedure related to tax payment, which is a civic duty.
 Please be aware that if you are required to file a tax return but fail to do so within the filing period, you may be subject to late payment penalties or failure-to-file surcharges.

 Please note that while you pay income tax when filing your tax return, the local income tax based on this income is calculated by each local government, and you will be notified of the final amount around June.
 You will be required to pay the local income tax using the payment method you selected when filing your tax return.

-When trading with Exness, you are required to file a tax return if the total realized gains or losses from your annual trading activities exceed 200,000 yen for salaried individuals or 480,000 yen for non-salaried individuals.
+When trading with Exness, you are required to file a tax return if your total realized gains or losses from trading for the year exceed 200,000 yen for salaried employees or 480,000 yen for non-salaried individuals.

-Please note that the tax rates applied to annual profits from FX trading differ between overseas FX brokers—such as Exness—and domestic FX brokers.
+Please note that the tax rates on annual FX trading profits differ between overseas FX brokers—such as Exness—and domestic FX brokers.
 Additionally, the rules regarding the offsetting of gains and losses and the carryover of losses also differ between overseas and domestic FX brokers.

-Annual profits earned from trading with Exness are combined with annual gains and losses from other overseas FX trading and income classified as miscellaneous income under the comprehensive taxation system.
+Annual profits earned from trading with Exness are combined with annual gains and losses from other overseas FX trading, as well as income classified as miscellaneous income under the comprehensive taxation system.
 Various deductions and necessary expenses are then subtracted to calculate the taxable income.
 The income tax amount is determined by applying the prescribed income tax rate to this taxable income.
-The tax rate applied to profits from overseas FX trading, including Exness, is a progressive tax system that increases in proportion to the taxable income.As shown below, income tax ranging from 5% to 45% is levied depending on the taxable income.
+The tax rate applied to profits from overseas FX trading, including Exness, is a progressive tax system that increases in proportion to the amount of taxable income.As shown below, income tax ranging from 5% to 45% is levied depending on the taxable income.

 | Taxable income | Income tax rate (*1) | Deduction | Resident Tax |